GilbertsGithub/web-utils/README.md

 ## cgibinIntercept.sh
 cgi-bin debugging aid.

   Have a misbehaving cgi-bin?
-Wrote this tool long ago to assure developers always get a useful information returned to them.
+Wrote this tool long ago to assure developers always get useful information returned to them... no more 500 errors.

  * If the cgi-bin fails severely a diagnostic page is returned showing much details.
- * A log file is also created that logs both the input to the web browser and the output from the cgi-bin.
+ * A log file is also created that logs both the input from the web browser and the output from the cgi-bin.

 Stay within the limits and the program can be useful.